twopin/CAMP/README.md

 - STEP 3: Combine all data from DrugBank and PDB, then shuffle pairs to obtain negative samples.
 After that, generate sequence-based features and process the data (see STEP 0 & STEP 1 in "Predict novel pairs", you may name the data as "train_filename")

-- STEP 4: use the functions in ./Cluster.py to split clusters of peptides and proteins based on sequence similarity.
+- STEP 4: For cluster-based cross validations, you can get alignment results from https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library and use the scripts in ./cluster/ to obtain the similarity matrix and split clusters of peptides and proteins based on the similarity matrix.